Strata Fees in British Columbia Updated by Mike Stewart Vancouver Realtor on October 29, 2023…

 House Inspection BC Explanation!

-There is a lot of confusion surrounding a home inspections in Vancouver particularly among first time home buyers.
+There is a lot of confusion surrounding a home inspection in Vancouver, particularly among first time home buyers.

 Common questions include: What is a Home Inspection?
-Whats included?
-Are home inspection for the benefit of the buyer?
+What’s included?
+Is a home inspection for the benefit of the buyer?
 For the seller?
 For the bank/lender?
 Will the seller be able to see the inspection? etc.

 To answer these common questions, Dave Brighton from Brighton Home Inspections has been kind enough to meet with us to answer these questions for us.

 A home inspection is when a qualified home inspector does a survey of the exterior, interior, structure, basement/foundation, roofing, heating, plumbing and electrical of the property and prepares a report for the client.
 Inspections often include access to the roof and boiler rooms is required.
 (Please note – Some strata councils don’t allow inspectors into those areas due to liability or for fear of voiding the Warranty)[Buyers page=”What is an Inspection”]

 The home inspector should be able to tell a buyer what the major issues are with a property (both condos and houses) with fairly high degree of accuracy.